SystemsApproach/private5g/software/overview.rst

 inspected, and deployment artifacts built from that source code (e.g., Docker Images, Helm Charts, Fleet Bundles, Terraform Templates) can be used to bring up a running instance of Aether on local hardware.
-(See the *Source Directory* at the end of this appendix for information about where to find the relevant code repositories.)
+(See the *Source Directory* section of this appendix for information about where to find the relevant code repositories.)

 A multi-site deployment of Aether has been running since 2020 in support of the *Pronto Project*, but that deployment depends on a ops